-Irongate Property Fund I and Irongate Property Fund II (together, the Fund) are two managed investment schemes the units in which, it is proposed, will be stapled together.
-Irongate Property Fund I is currently listed on the Johannesburg Stock Exchange (JSE) and the Australian Securities Exchange (ASX).
-As set out in the Explanatory Memorandum and Notice of Meeting issued by the responsible entity of the Fund on 20 October 2020 (Explanatory Memorandum), it is proposed that Irongate Property Fund II be listed on the JSE and ASX with its units stapled to the units in Irongate Property Fund I. As such, the Fund will be dual primary listed on the ASX and the JSE and will need to comply with the ASX Listing Rules, the listing requirements of the JSE (JSE Listings Requirements), the Corporate Governance Principles and Recommendations (4th Edition) published in February 2019 by the ASX Corporate Governance Council, (ASX Corporate Governance Principles) and the King IV Code principles (King IV) which outline the corporate governance guidelines that apply to all JSE listed entities.
+Irongate Group comprises two Australian domiciled real estate investment trusts, Irongate Property Fund I and Irongate Property Fund II (together, the Fund or IAP), the units in which are stapled together.
+The Fund is dual primary listed on the Johannesburg Stock Exchange (JSE) and the Australian Securities Exchange (ASX).
+The Fund must comply with the ASX Listing Rules, the listing requirements of the JSE (JSE Listings Requirements), the Corporate Governance Principles and Recommendations (4th Edition) published in February 2019 by the ASX Corporate Governance Council, (ASX Corporate Governance Principles) and the King IV Code principles (King IV) which outline the corporate governance guidelines that apply to all JSE listed entities.